No Toilet, No Bride

 No Toilet, No Bride is a public health campaign launched in 2005 by the state authorities in Haryana, India.
 The initiative encouraged young women to refuse to marry men unless their homes had latrines.
 The campaign sought to combat fecal pollution and disease caused by open defecation, which was practiced by roughly 70% of rural households in Haryana at the time of the campaign's launch.
-It also aimed to combat harrassment and staring from men directed at women while defecating, urinating, and attending to menstrual hygiene in the open.
-As a result of the harrassment, women defecated openly only at night, thus leading to "numerous cases of sexual assault" in rural Haryana communities.
+It also aimed to combat harassment and staring from men directed at women while defecating, urinating, and attending to menstrual hygiene in the open.
+As a result of the harassment, women defecated openly only at night, thus leading to "numerous cases of sexual assault" in rural Haryana communities.